About the K12 Program

-The KL2 program seeks to develop a diverse group of successful independent investigators in multi-disciplinary clinical and translational research.
+The K12 program seeks to develop successful independent investigators in multi-disciplinary clinical and translational research.

-3. Successfully conducting a clinical or translational research project
+• Successfully conducting a clinical or translational research project.

 Mentoring

-The Duke CTSA KL2 embraces the concept that mentoring takes many forms and is approached from many points of view.
-Having multiple mentors, each of whom serves a slightly different purpose, ensures that support and guidance is provided in many aspects of an individual’s career including scientific mentoring, career navigation, and work-life/personal-life integration.
-Each KL2 Scholar is required to identify a primary scientific mentor and mentorship team.
-In addition, KL2 scholars will work with KL2 leadership to identify supplemental faculty mentors as needed, for example, quantitative mentors, team science mentors, and other CTSA mentors with relevant expertise.
-Scholars will also have the opportunity to participate in peer mentoring.
+The Duke CTSA K12 program embraces the concept that mentoring takes many forms and is approached from multiple perspectives.
+Having multiple mentors, each of whom serves a different purpose, ensures that support and guidance are provided for many aspects of an individual’s career, including scientific mentoring, career navigation, and work-life/personal-life integration.
+Each K12 Scholar is required to identify a primary scientific mentor and mentorship team that includes a quantitative mentor and at least one other mentor with relevant and complementary expertise.
+Mentors can be selected from Duke and/or NCCU.
+Additionally, K12 scholars will work with K12 leadership to identify supplemental faculty mentors as needed.

-Primary Scientific Mentor: Each KL2 Scholar must have a primary scientific mentor.
+Primary Scientific Mentor: Each K12 Scholar must have a primary scientific mentor.
 Scholars are expected to meet with the primary scientific mentor very frequently (usually weekly).
-The primary scientific mentor may be ANY faculty member with expertise to assist applicant with his/her research and career development.
+The primary scientific mentor may be ANY faculty member with expertise to assist the applicant with his/her research and career development.

-The Program Directors of the KL2 will also serve as active mentors for the KL2 scholars and will meet regularly with scholars and the mentorship team throughout the funding period.
+The Program Directors of the K12 will also serve as active mentors for the K12 scholars and will meet regularly with scholars and the mentorship team throughout the funding period.

 Core Curriculum

-Each KL2 scholar will complete a core curriculum that is tailored to his/her individual needs.
+Each K12 scholar will complete a core curriculum tailored to their individual needs.
 The curriculum will include training in clinical and translational research as well as career development activities.
 Specifically, the core curriculum focuses on the following:

-As appropriate, Scholars may participate in the various degree granting training programs in clinical and translational research.
+As appropriate, Scholars may participate in various degree and/or certificate granting training programs in clinical and translational research.
 The programs include the following:

-KL2 scholars may enroll in other programs that meet their individual needs or scholars may participate in more than one program if selected courses from multiple programs will best facilitate trainee success.
-With the help of KL2 leadership, each scholar will select one of these programs or design a didactic experience that meets their career interests.
+K12 scholars may enroll in other programs that meet their individual needs or scholars may participate in more than one program if selected courses from multiple programs will best facilitate trainee success.
+With the help of K12 leadership, each scholar will design a didactic experience that meets their career interests.
 In addition to these degree granting programs, scholars will be required to identify local or national symposia, workshops, or other training programs they will attend to support their personal career goals.

 Training in Responsible Conduct of Research